 K-9 Stella loves meeting kids and helps encourage them to tell an adult if something bad has happened to them.
 She also lets them know that if something is hard to talk about, she is there to help.

-Our second therapy dog, Trey, belongs to Chaplain Allen Altvater.
-A Pembroke Welsh Corgi, his duties as a therapy dog began after the line of duty death of Deputy William Gentry in May of 2018.
-Chaplain Altvater began brining Trey to the HCSO offices to help bring a smile to the employees. .
-Trey continues spreading joy and can often be found walking the halls of the Sheriff’s Office during his weekly visits.
+Therapy dogs Trey and Janie, both Pembroke Welsh Corgis, belong to Chaplain Allen Altvater.
+Trey’s duties as a therapy dog began after the line of duty death of Deputy William Gentry in May of 2018, when Chaplain Altvater began bringing Trey to the HCSO offices to help bring a smile to the employees.
+Janie, who is Trey’s niece, joined the team in October of 2021 and has turned into an excellent team member.

-Both K9 Stella and Trey, along with their handlers, are certified therapy dog teams.
+K9s Stella, Trey, and Janie along with their handlers, are certified therapy dog teams.
 For more information on Stella, email firstname.lastname@example.org.
 For more about Trey, email email@example.com.